adrianmay/rhaboo/README.md

 Browserification
 ----------------

 If you use node.js modules or browserify, you can treat src/arr.js as the module which delivers all of rhaboo.
-In src/unbrowserify.js you can see how the module.exports from arr.js is assigned to something called Rhaboo at global scope.
+In src/unbrowserify.js (which is what browserify renders into ./rhaboo.max.js) you can see how the module.exports from arr.js is assigned to something called Rhaboo at global scope.
 This is to hand rhaboo's facilities to people who can't write "require" cos they're in a browser and don't use browserify.
 A similar trick is done to the src/enq.js module to make a non-modularised version at ./enq.js.